Szhenger/speller/README.md

     * Checking Words: After loading the dictionary, speller.c reads the text file word by word and passes each word to the check function (implemented in dictionary.c).
 The check function determines if each word is correctly spelled by searching for it in the dictionary.
 Any word not found in the dictionary is flagged as a misspelling.
     * The program is designed to handle large text files efficiently, but during development, it’s recommended to use smaller text files for testing to avoid overwhelming memory structures with large datasets.
 * Benchmarking Performance:
-    * Timing Execution: One of the key features of speller.c is its use of the getrusage function, which allows for benchmarking (i.e., timing) the performance of the core functions from dictionary.c—load, check, size, and unload.
+    * Timing Execution: One of the key features of speller.c is its use of the getrusage function, which allows for benchmarking (i.e., timing) the performance of the core functions from `dictionary.c` — `load`, `check`, `size`, and `unload`.
 This ensures that your implementations are not only functionally correct but also efficient in terms of real-world execution time.
     * The benchmarked functions are:
         * `load`: The time it takes to load the dictionary into memory.
         * `check`: The time it takes to check the spelling of each word in the text file.